-Temperament variable by herd, small, rugged, heat tolerant, disease, parasite resistant, survive on marginal forage
+Temperament variable by herd; small; rugged; heat tolerant; disease and parasite resistant; can survive on marginal forage

 Country of Origin: United States

 As one would expect of heat-tolerant cattle, Pineywoods are small and rugged.
-They exhibit the angular appearance of other Spanish cattle, which have become adapted to harsh conditions.
+They exhibit the angular appearance of other Spanish cattle that have become adapted to harsh conditions.
 Size and selection for beef conformation vary, increasing in the western and northern portions of the range.
-Cows weigh 600 to 800 pounds, and bulls average 800 to 1,200 pounds.
+Cows weigh 600-800 lbs. and bulls 800-1,200 lbs.
 A very few “Guinea,” or dwarf cattle, are found in the breed.
-Most Pineywoods cattle are horned and vary from long and twisted to short and crumpled.
+Most Pineywoods cattle have horns that vary from long and twisted to short and crumpled.

-The Pineywoods breed includes almost all of the solid colors and many of the spotting patterns known to cattle.
+The Pineywoods breed includes almost all the solid colors and many of the spotting patterns known to cattle.
 This is a legacy from Spain, where even today ranchers prefer multicolored herds for range conditions.
 Some of the family strains have been selected for specific colors or patterns.
-Conway cattle, for example, are red and white in various patterns.
-Holt cattle are nearly always black color-sided roan, although James Holt’s father preferred solid-colored duns and had entire herds of that color.
+Conway cattle, for example, are red and white with various patterns.
+Holt cattle are nearly always black, color-sided roan, and James Holt’s father preferred solid-colored duns and had entire herds of that color.
 Griffen cattle tend to be yellow.
-Other strains, such as Carter and Barnes, include several colors.
+Other strains, such as Carter and Barnes, include various colors.

-Between 2009 and 2012, Pineywoods have increased 46% in the number of animals registered as breeding stock.
+Between 2009 and 2012, Pineywoods increased 46% in the number of animals registered as breeding stock.
 Though little known outside the Southeast, the Pineywoods, and the closely related Florida Cracker breed, are high conservation priorities.
-These American breeds have important qualities, such as fertility and longevity, which are lacking in the Brahman, Zebu, and other heat-tolerant cattle commonly used.
+These American breeds have important qualities, such as fertility and longevity, which are lacking in the Brahman, Zebu, and other commonly-used, heat-tolerant cattle.
 The Pineywoods, with almost 500 years of adaptation to the American Southeast, have history on its side as well.